maxwell780-maxwell/project-zombie-simulator/README.md

 commands /infect set @s [zombie name]

+how can i install go to the releases tab click on the tag and you'll see the release with the downloadable `.jar` and have fun :)

 NOTE this mod can CRASH your game unpredictably SO BE AWARE

 this is my first minecraft mod ever made so please be kind :)